Kalij Pheasant

 (Lophura leucomelanos)

-Found in the foothills of the Himalayas from Pakistan to Thailand, the Kalij Pheasant grows up to 81 cm with a wingspan of around 50 cm.
-The male and female vary considerably in appearance, the male owning dark plumage with white speckling on its back with bright red colouring around the eyes whilst the females are fairly plain in comparison.
+Found from Pakistan to Thailand in the foothills of the Himalayas, the Kalij Pheasant grows up to 81cm with a wingspan of around 50cm.
+The male and female vary considerably in appearance; the male owning dark plumage with white speckling on its back and bright red colouring around the eyes, whilst the females are fairly plain in comparison.

 IUCN Listing: Least Concern